A Gleam on the Way

 Thus, the Ummah, at the hands of its youth, presented to humanity the most beautiful gifts in all fields.
 The scientists of Islam presented to humankind the principles of the experimental scientific method based on practical experiment and scientific proof in order to reach a scientific fact, unlike the Greek philosophical method that is based on philosophy and theoretical postulates.
 Thus, it is the Muslims who presented to the entire world the basis of the modern renaissance, on which the European renaissance depended later on.
 [Hayat An-Noor: Fareed Mannaa‘ p28]

 This took place due to the fact that the youth of this Ummah were brought up on positivity, according to which each of them sought areas of work where he was most effective without waiting for it to come to him; making events happen, and not waiting for events to take place on their own.
 None of them would let a day pass until he had done an act pertaining to the religion or the world, which he liked to see on the Day of Judgment.
-This is reported by one of the positive youths of this Ummah, ‘Abdullah ibn Mas‘ood may Allah be pleased with him who said, “I hate to see a man without work; neither working for this world nor for the Hereafter.”
+This is reported by one of the positive youths of this Ummah, ‘Abdullah ibn Mas‘ood who said, “I hate to see a man without work; neither working for this world nor for the Hereafter.”
 [Hilyat Al-Awliyaa’: Abu Nu‘aym]

 However, when we moved away, step by step, from that concept of positivity, the youths of our Ummah deviated, owing to a violent wind of negativity, which lulled most of them into a sense of complacence and subsequently, ruined them.
 It caused the disease of failure and indolence to spread among them, and consequently, we started hearing oft-repeated words that imply the aforesaid mental state such as: “I cannot”, “I am a failure”, “It is impossible [to achieve], this is the reality”, and so on.